busbud/coding-challenge-frontend-b/README.md

 # Busbud - Osheaga Coding Challenge

 It is my first app with ReactJS, it was pretty cool and very instructive even if the philosophy is completely different from Angular.
 I learnt a lot of things and I liked the easiness of the components implementation.
-Unfortunately I had not the time to tend over the unit test.
-It would have been my next step if I had extra time.
+Unfortunately I was only able to do a few unit tests but it allowed me to implement additionnal testing libraries.

 | Desktop                                                                                   | Mobile                                                                                 |
 | ----------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------- |